Northern lapwing: Behaviour

 It feeds primarily on insects and other small invertebrates.
 This species often feeds in mixed flocks with golden plovers and black-headed gulls, the latter often robbing the two plovers, but providing a degree of protection against predators.
+Additionally, they use one leg to beat the ground until worms surface, known as a variation of worm charming.

 Like the golden plovers, this species prefers to feed at night when there is moonlight.

 The northern lapwing is one of the species to which the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA) applies.

 Population decline

 National surveys of England and Wales have shown a population decline between 1987 and 1998, and since 2009 the northern lapwing has had red list conservation status in the United Kingdom.
 The numbers of this species have been adversely affected by intensive agricultural techniques.
 In the lowlands this includes the loss of rough grassland, conversion to arable or improved grassland, loss of mixed farms, and switch from spring- to autumn-sown crops.
 In the uplands, the losses may have been due to increases in grazing density.
 Natural England gives grant aid to help restore lapwing habitat within its Environmental Stewardship Scheme.
 The organisation suggests an option within this scheme called 'Fallow plots for ground-nesting birds'.
 Uncropped plots at least 2 ha in size provide nesting habitat and are located in suitable arable fields, which provide additional foraging habitat.
 Locating the plots within 2 km of extensively grazed grassland will provide additional foraging habitat.
 The plots are cultivated in the spring to produce a rough fallow, which is retained without the input of fertiliser or pesticides.
 In addition to agricultural intensification and land-use change, predation of nests and chicks contributes to wader declines, including of lapwing.
-By radio-tagging lapwing chicks, and using automatic radio tracking systems, the timing of chick predation can be revealed, which provides additional insights in to the importance of different predators.
+By radio-tagging lapwing chicks, and using automatic radio tracking systems, the timing of chick predation can be revealed, which provides additional insights into the importance of different predators.
 Lapwing chicks are predated both in the day and at night, with mammalian predators having the greatest impact.

 In Armenia, the population decline and loss of breeding habitats was also documented; the threats are thought to be intensification of land use and hunting, but further investigations for threat clarification are required.
 In the Middle East, the northern lapwing is threatened by overhunting as it is shot in large quantities along its winter migration routes.
-Several photos surfacing from the region show tens of Northern lapwings, alongside other migratory birds including the threatened European turtle dove and European golden-plover killed in unsustainable and unnecessary numbers.
+Several photos surfacing from the region show many Northern lapwings, alongside other migratory birds including the threatened European turtle dove and European golden-plover.